-- Follow any 'to do' actions that may be in the report. - Contact the laboratory or Clinical Genetics if you have any queries. - Provide an opportunity for questions and discussion from the patient and their family, both during and after the appointment. - If in doubt, please contact Clinical Genetics to ask for their advice about whether a referral is indicated.
+- Follow any 'to do' actions that may be in the report. - Contact the laboratory or Clinical Genetics if you have any queries. - Provide an opportunity for discussion and questions from the participant and their family, both during and after the appointment. - If in doubt, contact Clinical Genetics to advise whether a referral is indicated. - With consent, provide the result to other clinicians involved in the participant's care, such as their GP.

-ADVICE FROM PATIENTS AND FAMILIES
+ADVICE FROM PARTICIPANTS AND THEIR FAMILIES

-Before contacting individuals about their results, please consider this advice from individuals who have enrolled in the 100,000 Genomes Project.
+Before contacting individuals about their results, please consider this advice from participants in the 100,000 Genomes Project.

-Many families and patients have waited years for results.
-The delivery of a result, whether positive or negative, may be a highly emotional time for these individuals.
+Many participants and families have waited years for results.
+As such, the delivery of a result, whether positive or negative, may be a highly emotional time.

 - 1. If possible, participants appreciate an initial call/ letter to let them know results are available, prior to receiving results.
 This allows time to prepare and consider any questions they may have.
 Be mindful that the time between initial contact and appointment should not be excessively long, as this could lead to increased anxiety.
-Please also be mindful that letters should not be posted to arrive on a Saturday when clinical departments are closed (and therefore unavailable for contact). - 2.
+Please also be mindful when letters are posted, for example not arriving on a day when clinical departments are closed (and therefore unavailable for contact). - 2.
 If telephoning, be mindful that the participant may not be able to speak freely.
 They may want to ensure they are in a quiet location, with time to ask any questions. - 3.
 Please provide a named person that the participant can contact if they have any further questions.
-This should be someone within their clinical team who can support individuals after they have received their results.
+This should be someone in their clinical team who can support individuals after they receive their results.
 Be mindful that time is often needed for information to be understood and initial emotion to ease.